pnp/sp-dev-fx-aces/samples/ImageCard-HybridWork-Checkin/README.md

 ## Prerequisites

-> Create a SharePoint list with generic template and the following configurations.
-Keep the default title field as is.
+> Create a SharePoint list with generic template and the following configurations:
-> List Name: Hybrid Work Employee Check in
+- List Name: Hybrid Work Employee Check in

+> Columns:
+- Work Location: Choice (Remote, Office)
-> Columns: Work Location(Choice-Remote, Office), Checkin Till (Date and Time), Is Vaccinated (Yes/No)
+- Checkin Till (Date and Time)
+- Is Vaccinated (Yes/No)
-> No Covid Symptoms	(Yes/No)
+- No Covid Symptoms	(Yes/No)

 ![List Configurations ](assets/SPListColumns.jpg)